mhenry07/ASPUnitRunner/README.md

 	  `WithTestContainerAndCase` to your *Runner.Create()* call.
 * Call the `Run` method with the web address of your ASPUnit test suite.
 This will return a Results object containing your test results.
-* Assert that the `Errors` and `Failures` properties of the Results object both equal 0.
+* Assert that the `Successful` property of the Results object is true.
 * Optionally, use the `Format` method for the assertion failure message.
 * Note that to run your tests, your web server will have to be started when tests are executing.